mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 2. Then find the malware that did that, and find out how this ended up on Professor Banas computer.
 3. stoQ logs are indexed in Splunk.
 Using these, identify the path to the artifact containing the malware, and download it from (here)[http://elfu-soc.s3-website-us-east-1.amazonaws.com].

-I'll follow these in the write-up of this objective below.
+I'll follow these steps in the write-up of this objective below.

 ### Step 1: Finding the exfiltrated file